AlfrescoLabs/tester-technical-test-java-api/README.md

 Negation (NOT Operator): https://docs.alfresco.com/5.2/concepts/rm-searchsyntax-negate.html

 # Automating tests
-Sample test classes: SetupTest and SearchWithCustomModelTest have been provided.
+Sample test classes: SetupTest and FixMeTest have been provided.
 This should provide an example of data preperation methods and how search api can be tested.
-SearchWithCustomModelTest includes some tests for testing Range search, as documented here: https://docs.alfresco.com/5.2/concepts/rm-searchsyntax-ranges.html
+FixMeTest includes some tests for testing Range search, as documented here: https://docs.alfresco.com/5.2/concepts/rm-searchsyntax-ranges.html

 There are 2 challenges:
-1. Run the SearchWithCustomModelTest test and analyse, fix any failures that you might come across.
+1. Run the FixMeTest test and analyse, fix any failures that you might come across.
-2. Using the provided AFTS references above, design (note down, psedocode) a few tests to test conjunction, disjunction and negation opertors in a search query.
-Implement some of these in SearchSampleTest class.
-Datapreparation example is provided and can be used or amended as per your needs.
+2. Using the provided AFTS references above, design (note down, pseudocode) a few tests to test conjunction, disjunction and negation opertors in a search query.
+Implement some of these in SampleTest class.
+Data preparation example is provided and can be used or amended as per your needs.